Sierra Sounds

 View of the Tuolumne River in the Sierras.
 Morehead and Berry have not disclosed the exact location where they obtained their recordings.

-The Sierra Sounds are audio recordings made by Ron Morehead and Al Berry, allegedly capturing Bigfoot vocalizations in the Sierra Nevada mountains beginning in 1971.
-Enthusiasts of Bigfoot commonly reference the recordings as among the most compelling evidence for the existence of Bigfoot, though scientific consensus maintains that Bigfoot remains firmly within the pseudoscience of cryptozoology and is not a real creature.
+The Sierra Sounds are audio recordings made by Ron Morehead and Alan R. "Al" Berry, allegedly capturing Bigfoot vocalizations in the Sierra Nevada mountains beginning in 1972.
+Morehead produced and released the recordings on CD and cassette as The Bigfoot Recordings Volume 1 (1996) and The Bigfoot Recordings Volume 2 (2003).
+Enthusiasts of Bigfoot commonly reference the recordings as among the most compelling evidence for the existence of Bigfoot, though scientific consensus maintains Bigfoot remains firmly within the pseudoscience of cryptozoology and is not a real creature.

-Background

-Frame 352 from the Patterson–Gimlin film, recorded in Bluff Creek, California.

-Accounts of large hairy humanoids are common in most cultural folklore, including those of the Indigenous peoples of the Americas.
-In 1929, "Sasquatch" was coined by Indian agent J. W. Burns in a collection of stories from the Sts'ailes Nation, and the term is believed to be the anglicized version of sasq'ets (sas-kets), meaning "hairy man" in the Halkomelem language.
-In 1958, bulldozer operator Jerry Crew discovered a muddy set of human-like footprints in the Six Rivers National Forest.
-The prints measured 16 inches (410 mm), and plaster casts were made.
-Andrew Genzoli of the Humboldt Times interviewed lumber workers and collected stories about the footprints and other odd incidents, introducing the name "Bigfoot" along with a picture of Crew holding one of the casts in the 6 October paper.
-The story rapidly gained traction as major media outlets such as the New York Times and Los Angeles Times corresponded with Genzoli.

-In 1967, Bigfoot enthusiast Roger Patterson and his friend Robert "Bob" Gimlin set out into the Bluff Creek area of northern California to film a Bigfoot docudrama.
-On Friday, 20 October, between 1:15 and 1:40 p.m., the pair allegedly spotted a humanoid figure crouching on the opposite bank of the river.
-Patterson recorded a 59.5-second long video depicting the subject striding away from them, looking over its shoulder in what has now become the most famous image associated with the Bigfoot phenomena.
-The Patterson–Gimlin film was critical in launching the modern Bigfoot phenomena.

-Sierra Sounds
+Overview

-In 1971, Ron Morehead and Al Berry departed to camp in the Sierra Nevada mountains, seeking to obtain evidence for the existence of Bigfoot.
-Morehead has described himself as a researcher and believer in Bigfoot, but in contrast, Berry was a skeptic looking for evidence of a hoax.
+In 1971, Ron Morehead and Alan R. "Al" Berry, a reporter at the Redding Record Searchlight, went camping in the Sierra Nevada mountains, seeking evidence for the existence of Bigfoot.
+Morehead described himself as a researcher and believer in Bigfoot.
+In contrast, Berry was a skeptic looking for evidence of a hoax.

-In the audio recording made from within their campsite, the pair can be heard quietly talking to each other before distant howls are heard.
+In the audio recordings made from within their campsite in 1972, Morehead and Berry can be heard quietly talking to each other before distant howls are heard.
 Morehead and Berry call back to the unknown source, attempting to mimic the howls themselves.
-Various vocalizations can be heard at a distance including howls, grunts, and knocking sounds.
-The most controversial vocalizations are what Morehead describes as a supposed form of language, dubbed by many as "samurai chatter" due to its resemblance to the dialogue of old Japanese samurai films.
+Various vocalizations can be heard at a distance, including howls, grunts, and knocking sounds.
+The most controversial vocalizations are what Morehead describes as a supposed form of language, dubbed by many as "samurai chatter" due to its perceived resemblance to the dialogue of old Japanese samurai films.

+In 1975, Chuck Lawson, the owner of a Redding recording studio, released a 45 RPM record incorporating Berry's 1972 recordings.
+The Side A track "The Legend of Bigfoot" was written and sung by Lawson and the Side B track "Bigfoot Blast" features over three minutes of "animal bellowings and gruntings" supplied by Berry.

+Morehead produced and released The Bigfoot Recordings Volume 1 in 1996 and The Bigfoot Recordings Volume 2 in 2003.
+The first volume features recordings originally made by Berry in 1972; the second volume was recorded by Morehead in 1974.
+Both volumes have a runtime of 40 minutes.